tawseef-rahman/robotics_simulator/README.md

 ./simulator
 ```

-To run unit tests, navigate to the test directory and execute:
+To run unit tests, navigate to the 'test' directory and execute:

 ```bash
 cd test